sidharthsajith/Groq-RAG/README.md

 ### Conclusion

-Zenit AI demonstrates a powerful combination of technologies for building a question-answering system.
+This program demonstrates a powerful combination of technologies for building a question-answering system.
 It extracts knowledge from documents, indexes them efficiently, and leverages NLP models to provide informative answers to user queries. `